ashihara15/iron-fish-utils/readme.md

 # iron-fish utils

-## TLDR :: incentivized testnet + mining + docker compose

-This quick start approach assumes:
+The notes and utils here are generally applicable if:

 * you are running linux or os x
 * you have docker and basic command line experience
+* you are ok using docker compose for orchestration

+## TLDR :: incentivized testnet + mining + docker compose

+A quick start for getting up and running on the incentivized testnet with a single computer.

 ### 1. Sign up